chinyereunamba/biabook/docs/error-handling.md

 3. **Analyze error patterns**: Look for patterns in error data
 4. **Review user feedback**: Use user feedback to understand issues

-This comprehensive error handling system ensures that the BookMe platform provides a robust, user-friendly experience even when things go wrong, while providing developers with the tools they need to quickly identify and resolve issues.
+This comprehensive error handling system ensures that the BiaBook platform provides a robust, user-friendly experience even when things go wrong, while providing developers with the tools they need to quickly identify and resolve issues.